TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/v2-problemscopingques-cannotconnecttosqlinstance.md

             },
             {
             "value": "AvailabilityGroupsConfiguration_Listener_ConnectivityIssue",
-            "text": "Configured Availability Group but Unable to connect using Listener."
+            "text": "Configured Availability Group but Unable to connect using Listener" },
-            },

             {